JoseCunhaTeixeira/PAC/README.md

 streamlit run Home.py
 ```
 Content:
-- `input/`: Contains folders (per profile) with seismic records
-- `src/`: Source code
-    - `Paths.py`: Paths to the PAC main folder (to modify)
 - `Home.py`: App home
-    - `images/`: Images for app home
+- `home_images/`: Images for app home
-    - `pages/`: App tabs
+- `pages/`: App tabs (Computing, Dispersion Picking, Inversion, and Visualization)
-    - `scripts/`: Signal processing scripts
+- `scripts/`: MASW and inversion scripts
-    - `modules/`: Functions
+- `modules/`: Surface wave signal processing functions
+- `Paths.py`: Paths to the PAC main folder, and output and input directories
+- `input/`: Contains folders (one per profile) with seismic records
-- `output/`: Contains folders (per profile) with dispersion images, picked dispersion curves and inversion results
+- `output/`: Contains folders (one per profile) with dispersion images, picked dispersion curves and inversion results

 ## Contributors
 - **José Cunha Teixeira**
-- **Benjamin Decker** for phase-shift optimization
+- **Benjamin Decker** for phase-shift algorithm optimization

 ## License
+This project is under Creative Commons Attribution 4.0 International license, allowing re-distribution and re-use of a licensed work on the condition that the creator is appropriately credited.
-This open source project is part of the PhD thesis of José Cunha Teixeira and was funded by UMR 7619 METIS (Sorbonne Université), Mines Paris - PSL, SNCF Réseau, and the European Union.
+It is part of the PhD thesis of José Cunha Teixeira and was funded by UMR 7619 METIS (Sorbonne University), Mines Paris - PSL, SNCF Réseau, and the European Union.

 ## Acknowledgments
 This work was developed with contributions from the geophysics research community.
 Special thanks to open-source developers for their invaluable tools.